 Consult with a financial professional from

 Ernst and Young Employee Financial Services (EY).
-After completing the online learning modules and a training session with congregational leadership, an EY counselor will contact the pastor directly for counseling sessions.
+After completing the online learning modules, an EY counselor will contact the pastor directly for counseling sessions.
 The counseling consists of two to three phone calls and requires an assessment by your EY counselor.
 This is a requirement of the program and results in a personalized financial plan.

 - Log in to